PineAPPL: combining EW and QCD corrections for fast evaluation of LHC processes: Validation and interpretation of PineAPPL grids

 \section{Validation and interpretation of PineAPPL grids}

 In this section we demonstrate the capabilities of the \textsc{PineAPPL} library by interfacing it to \textsc{mg5\_aMC}, and by computing fast-interpolation grids, accurate to NLO QCD and NLO QCD+EW, for a common set of LHC processes in which EW corrections may sizeably affect the accuracy of the theoretical predictions.
 In order to consider realistic kinematics for these processes, we rely on a representative set of LHC measurements.
 Our aim is twofold.
 First, we want to validate the results obtained with \textsc{PineAPPL}; second, we want to assess the impact of the EW corrections for the specific experimental setups.
 We describe the settings employed for the computations, the corresponding results for each process, and possible implications for the determination of PDFs.
+It is worth to mention that, in those phase-space regions where both NLO QCD and EW corrections are sizeable, the NNLO correction at $\mathcal O (\alphas \alpha)$ is also expected to be important, and has either to be included, when it is known exactly or at least in some approximate way, or to be accounted for as an extra uncertainty.
+We leave this aspect to future studies.